hockyg/comp-lab-class-2022/Week6/Assignment.md

 	- Put `ARG=phi,psi` and for `SIGMA=sigma_phi,sigma_psi`
 	- Run at least 10 ns and check convergence of the FES with `sum_hills`.
 Is your bias factor and height okay or do you need to change it?
 Or run longer?
 	- `sum_hills` should produce a grid file which you can plot with imshow.
 Make a free energy surface with labeled axes and color bar.
 This time, add contour lines.
 This should look more like a surface than from replica exchange!
+	- Bonus: If you use the `--stride` function to get many surfaces, can you make an animated gif of the free energy surface filling in?

 **As usual, save the relevant figures with good titles etc in a Figures folder, and give your files good names**.
 I.e. we should not see just COLVAR but things like `ala2_metad_biasfactor10_pace500_height1.2_sigma0.3_10ns.colvar.txt` and similarly for hills, xtc...